 This leads us to the third KPI displayed on that IT dashboard template, comparing this time the IT costs to the revenue generated.
 It evaluates the results of your IT activities and their success relatively to what they cost you.
 It tells a story about your performance, and such percentage ideally stays within a target range, regardless of the evolution of the revenue.

 Last but not least, the final element of this IT KPI dashboard is the IT costs breakdown.
-It is important to know where you allocate your money and how it is used in the end: by displaying the different units (hardware, personnel, software, …) and their components (infrastructure, maintenance, etc.), you can identify the main cost drivers and opportunities for improvement more easily.
+It is important to know where you allocate your money and how it is used in the end: by displaying the different units (hardware, personnel, website, software, …) and their components (infrastructure, maintenance, etc.), you can identify the main cost drivers and opportunities for improvement more easily.

 Setup only takes one minute.
 No credit card required!